NREL/HPC/CONTRIBUTING.md

 * Images should be placed in the overrides directory and linked to with the relative path without the overrides directory included like ```../../../assets/images/conda_logo.png``` **not** ```../../../overrides/assets/images/conda_logo.png```.

 *  Any links to internal files must be the relative path to it from the referencing file, not the absolute path.
-*  Code blocks will be automatically highlighted when rendered on the website, so include them or `inline code` wherever appropriate instead of terminal screenshots.
+*  Code blocks will be automatically highlighted when rendered on the website, so please either use a code block or `inline` code whenever practical instead of a screenshot of a terminal.